DavidRamosArchilla/FluidFlow/README.md

 The notebook trains a conditional flow-matching model to generate clothing images from Gaussian noise.
 Here is an example with one generation per Fashion MNIST label:
 <img width="967" height="393" alt="image" src="https://github.com/user-attachments/assets/72794bd1-8786-4730-8dec-417de7014a8d" />

-### Flash Attention 4

-The DiT architecture can be trained with Flash Attention 4 for improved speed and memory efficiency.
-To enable it, you need to <a href="https://github.com/Dao-AILab/flash-attention">install</a> it and FluidFlow will autmatically use it if available.
-As an important note, Flash Attention 4 doesn't with with values of `head_dim` smaller than 128.

 ## Abstract